 Newer versions of Memgraph might not be backward compatible with older versions and you might not be able to load storage snapshots between different versions.
 In that case, please contact the Memgraph team and we'll help with the migration as much as possible.

-- The latest Memgraph Debian Package which can be downloaded from the Memgraph download hub.
+Downloaded the latest Memgraph Debian Package from the Memgraph Download Hub (opens in a new tab).